nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/shepherds-pies.md

 ## Application Requirements
 Only employees will use this system as logged on users.
 They need to be able to:
 1. Create an order (there are lots of design questions here - should the user be able to add pizzas on this view, or only after the order has been created?)
-1. View all orders (should be filtered by day, with today being the default), ordered by order datetime (newest first).
+1. View all orders (should be filtered by day, with today being the default when first viewing the list), ordered by order datetime (newest first).
 1. View an order's details (including a list of pizzas)
 1. Update an order
     - Add a pizza to an order ( linked from order details view)